DyeTry/CEN3031-Spring24-Team2/README.md

 ## Project Outcomes:
 A fully developed Campus Parking Manager will allow end users to intuitively navigate through the Campus Parking Manager and easily support the end users goal.

+## Merge conflicts
+This is to cause a merge conflict